ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel461UG/User_Guide.rst.txt

 - Create a CSS file with a “.css” extension name,
 - Load this file in any directory of your choice except in W2H-DIR,
 - Make sure that this directory is referenced in the entry point by using a transaction that contains the string “/w2h/custom-css” (without the quotes) in the “URL prefix”  field.
+Ensure that the string  “/w2h/custom-css”  doesn’t end with slash /.
-- Create (or modify) a custom.js file to reference the recently added CSS file (see below):
+- Create (or modify) a customized javascript file to reference the recently added CSS file (see below):

     - Load the custom.js file in any directory of your choice except in W2H-DIR,
     - Make sure that this directory is referenced in the entry point by using a transaction that contains the string “/w2h/custom-js” (without the quotes) in the “URL prefix” field.
+Ensure that the string  “/w2h/custom-js”  doesn’t end with a slash /.

 ::